 How to Apply

-Starting January 1, 2020, apply online using the Kenneth Jernigan Convention Scholarship online application form.
+Starting January 1, 2023, apply online using the Kenneth Jernigan Convention Scholarship online application form.
 The deadline to submit is April 15, 2023.

 The application will ask for the following information: